-Commercial Installation Solutions Speaker Calculator
+Commercial Installation Solutions Speaker Calculator (CISSCA)

 Commercial Installation Solutions Speaker Calculator (CISSCA) is a software application that quickly calculates the number of speakers required for optimum performance in a room specified by the user, plus the effective sound pressure level of the system.
 The user specifies the room size, type of speakers to be used, and speaker layout.